sanyalsubhajit39/covid-screening/README.md

 ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI) Now, move the dataset into the repository you cloned above and unzip it.
 In the dataset above change the folders Ground_truth to Ground-truth in both part_A_final and part_B_final.
 Now, open make_dataset.ipynb in Greenholics-Ct Master folder, execute it.
+TO TRAIN THE DEEP LEARNING MODEL

 ## Prerequisites
 We strongly recommend Anaconda as the environment.